Schecher1/Telegram_WetterOnline_Bot/README.md

 ✔️ With Docker Environment Variable<br/>
 ✔️ Weather data as a pretty picture<br/>
 ✔️ Optimized for docker<br/>
+✔️ Set a Weather Timer (e.g. every day at 8 o'clock from berlin)<br/>

 ## Image:
 ### Welcome-Message: